Streetscape/documentation/google-maps-connector/gmc-1.0.md

 # Quick Start

-When you receive your integration kit, there a few things you'll need to take care in order to get the map working.
+When you receive your integration kit, there are a few things you'll need to take care in order to get the map working.

 ## Configure your google maps client